huBioinfo/CytoCommunity/README.md

 conda activate CytoCommunity
 ```

-2. Install the dependencies in the exsiting environment directly via :
+2. Install the dependencies in the exsiting environment directly via:

 ```
 conda install pandas